nafiulkhalid/nafiulkhalid/README.md

 -- Love to design & create<br>
 -- Based in Miami, Florida <br>
 (Open to relocate or remote opportunities)<br>
-Enjoy: Backend! ----- I love the logic behind how everything works, beyond what we see<br>
+Enjoy: Backend! ----- I love the logic behind how everything works, beyond what we see!<br>

 ## Tech Stack: